grammyjs/website/site/docs/plugins/menu.md

 ## Outdated Menus and Fingerprints

 Let's say you have a menu where a user can toggle notifications on and off, such as in the example [up here](#dynamic-labels).
-Now, if a user sends e.g. `/settings` twice, they will get the same menu twice.
+Now, if a user sends `/settings` twice, they will get the same menu twice.
-But changing the notification setting on one of the two messages will not update the other!
+But, changing the notification setting on one of the two messages will not update the other!

-It is clear that we cannot keep track of all settings messages in a chat, and update all old menus in the entire chat history.
+It is clear that we cannot keep track of all settings messages in a chat, and update all old menus across the entire chat history.
-You would have to use so many API calls for this that Telegram will restrict your bot.
+You would have to use so many API calls for this that Telegram would rate-limit your bot.
-You also need to buy a lot of storage to remember all the message identifiers of all menus in all chats.
+You would also require a lot of storage to remember all of the message identifiers of every menu, across all chats.
-That is not practical.
+This is not practical.

 The solution to this is to check if a menu is outdated before performing any actions.
-That means that we will only update old menus if the user actually starts clicking any buttons on them.
+This way, we will only update old menus if a user actually starts clicking the buttons on them.
-The menu plugin does this automatically for you, so you don't need to worry about it.
+The menu plugin handles this automatically for you, so you don't need to worry about it.

-You can configure what happens when an outdated menu is detected.
+You can configure exactly what happens when an outdated menu is detected.
 By default, the message “Menu was outdated, try again!” will be displayed to the user, and the menu will be updated.
 You can define custom behavior in the config under `onMenuOutdated`.